Average Weather in Kayseri Turkey

-The topography within 2 miles of Kayseri contains only modest variations in elevation, with a maximum elevation change of 335 feet, and an average elevation above sea level of 3,464 feet.
-Within 10 miles contains extreme variations in elevation (4,816 feet).
+The topography within 2 miles of Kayseri contains only modest variations in elevation, with a maximum elevation change of 335 feet and an average elevation above sea level of 3,464 feet.
+Within 10 miles contains only modest variations in elevation (4,816 feet).
 Within 50 miles also contains extreme variations in elevation (9,780 feet).

 The area within 2 miles of Kayseri is covered by artificial surfaces (85%) and cropland (15%), within 10 miles by cropland (54%) and artificial surfaces (16%), and within 50 miles by cropland (55%) and grassland (17%).

 This report illustrates the typical weather in Kayseri, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 Temperature and Dew Point